Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 This zip file has the following data:

 		/data/open_images/.....    # This is the open_images dataset
-		/data/models/....          # This is the models sub directory that should be placed in pytorch-ssd-marine /data/vision/....          # This is the vision subdirectory that should be placed in pytorch-ssd-marine
+		/data/models/....          # This is the models sub directory that should be removed and placed in pytorch-ssd-marine /data/vision/....          # This is the vision subdirectory that should be removed and placed in pytorch-ssd-marine

 The /data/open_images/... is the dataset with training, test and validation images and appropriate .csv files.
 Please place the /data/open_images/... under your ~/home directory on the Jetson.
 The /models/... are the models (including training data) and /vision/... folders should be removed from data and placed in the downloaded pytorch-ssd-marine subdirectory.